dcernst/dcernst.github.io/_posts/2015-07-30-quote-by-paul-halmos.md

   - quote
 format: quote
 ---
-A smooth lecture&#8230;may be pleasant; a good teacher challenges, asks, irritates and maintains high standards – all that is generally not pleasant.
+A smooth lecture...may be pleasant; a good teacher challenges, asks, irritates and maintains high standards – all that is generally not pleasant.